adrianpk/baseapp/docs/gtd/gtd.md

     * Implement a cookie refresh mechanism to update user permissions without having to go through the sigin process.

   * Update SQL queries so all of them takes care of `is_active` and `is_deleted` columns.
+  * Update SQL queries so all of them takes care of `tenant_id` column.

 ## Next